cheerworld/DinosProject/README.md

 - [ ] Append tiles with object data to DOM

 ### Above and Beyond

+I add more features to this project to make it stand out.

 1. I validate the form data to ensure the data is acceptable and complete.
 2. Allow the user to generate a new infographic.